debora-afolayan/debora-afolayan/README.md

  **What I Do**

+I transform raw data into actionable insights by cleaning, preparing, and modeling datasets using Power Query, Python, Excel, and SQL.
+I build interactive dashboards and reports in Power BI, uncover trends through exploratory data analysis (EDA), and develop forecasting models and KPIs that drive smarter business decisions.
+From optimizing processes to designing robust data models with time intelligence, I help organizations turn complex data into clarity, efficiency, and impactful insights.

 **debora-afolayan/debora-afolayan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.